raineorshine/npm-check-updates/README.md

                              --help --format" for details. (default: []) -g, --global                 Check global packages instead of in the current project.
+--group <fn>                 Customize how packages are divided into groups
+                             when using '--format group'.
+Run "ncu --help --group" for details.
 -i, --interactive            Enable interactive prompts for each dependency;
                              implies -u unless one of the json options are set.